 Currently, interested business people will not be able to open a marijuana business in Louisiana.
 However, pharmacists may dispense marijuana grown at state universities.
 Those wishing to prescribe medical marijuana in Louisiana must pay a $5,000 application fee in addition to a $150 licensing fee to become one of 10 marijuana pharmacists in the state.
 The $5,000 application fee is non-refundable and is only applied to marijuana pharmacies, not regular drug stores.

 Looking to stay updated on new medical marijuana dispensary laws in Louisiana?
-These marijuana consulting companies can you stay up-to-date on Louisiana state licensing requirements.
+These marijuana consulting companies can help you stay up-to-date on Louisiana state licensing requirements.

 - Comprehensive Cannabis Consulting